JanusSyrak/LXC_random/README.md

 3. Set up the C1 to host a webserver

-C1 is set up to publish the following PHP-script index.php.
+C1 is set up to publish the PHP-script index.php.

 4. Set up prerouting